ankup007/m5-forecasting-tft-lstm/m5_tft_lstm_architectural_comparison.md

 \end{aligned}
 ```

-The weights $\a_{j,t}$ are feature-selection weights.
+The weights $a_{j,t}$ are feature-selection weights.
 The important part for M5 is the `context`: static product/store information can influence which time-varying variables are emphasized.
 This gives TFT a more explicit mechanism for statements like:

 - price matters more for some departments than others;
 - SNAP matters more for some states and categories;